bobertoyin/mbta-rs/README.md

 <!-- USAGE -->
 ## Usage

-> It is highly recommended to have the [API Swagger docs](https://api-v3.mbta.com/docs/swagger/index.html) handy, as it generally contains more detailed and thorough documentaiton for model fields than this crate's API.
+> It is highly recommended to have the [API Swagger docs](https://api-v3.mbta.com/docs/swagger/index.html) handy, as it generally contains more detailed and thorough documentation for model field than what is provided here.

 In your `Cargo.toml` file:
 ```toml